 Q- Is there an age limit?

-I am an adult Psychodynamic Psychotherapist and l work with ages from 18 and above.
+I am an adult Psychodynamic Psychotherapist and CBT practitioner, and l work with ages from 18 and above.
 I also work with couples.

 Q- How long do the sessions last?

 A- Individual sessions last 50 minutes, and couple's therapy sessions lasts 50 minutes.
 Sessions are once weekly at agreed times.
 This will be agreed in the initial session.
 At times, I do offer twice a week or fortnightly sessions, depending on my clients' needs and life demands.

 A- Psychodynamic Counselling and Psychotherapy and CBT sessions cost £85/hr for individuals and £120 for couples.
 These flat rates are applicable to both London and Buckinghamshire Locations, as well as online.
 The fee reflects my experience, qualifications, and specialisms.

 Q- How long will I expect to be seeing a psychotherapist for?